-We still use the same constructions in the collection setting.
-We again simply forget about components of arity $r=1$ in this case (as well as about composition coproducts).
-For this reason, we use the coaugmentation coideal $\overline{\ComOp}^c$ (yet again) rather than the full commutative cooperad $\ComOp^c$ in the version of our relative symmetric algebra construction for collections (and we adapt our notation accordingly).
+In the collection setting, we use similar constructions.
+In this case, we simply forget about the (composition coproducts and the) components of arity $r=1$ of objects.
+For this reason, we use the coaugmentation coideal $\overline{\ComOp}{}^c$ (yet again) rather than the full commutative cooperad $\ComOp^c$ in the version of our relative symmetric algebra construction for collections (and we adapt our notation accordingly).